 3. Prove the applicant's authority over the FQDN by verifying that there is a random value or application token in either the DNS CNAME, TXT or CAA record of either the FQDN for which the certificate is issued or the authentication domain name (includes each prefixed with a label that begins with an underscore character).
-The Random Value SHALL be valid for 30 days, and SHALL not use the Random
+Relevant CAA resource records should be verified using the search algorithm defined in Section 3 of RFC 8659.